 I went through my check list to see how it measured up.

-This bag comes in a really cool textured dark grey color.
+(update: They did away with the color we have 🙁 but they came out with a really nice brown neutral color) This bag comes in a really cool textured dark grey color.
 It would look really cute for a boy or a girl (boy in our case).
 This was something I had struggled finding in other bags.
 I always felt pressured to pick between bright girl colors or boring boy colors.
 It was a relief to find a bag that came in a nice neutral color.

 Not to ‘Backpacky’